Orthodontics for Children

 Removable Retainers

 Maxillary wrap-around retainers are your upper retainers, which are removable.
 You must be very careful when handling your upper retainers, as they are fragile and costly to replace.
-You are given a special case for your retainer; please make sure you keep them in this case when not wearing it!
-To clean these retainers, brush them with toothpaste (sometimes with denture cleaner) using warm water.
+To clean these retainers, brush them with toothpaste using warm water.

 Your retainers should be worn at all times with the exception of eating and brushing your teeth.
-Your retainer should also be removed when participating in sports that require a mouthguard or while swimming.
 After 12 months of full-time wear, we may revise your retention treatment, allowing the retainer to strictly be worn at night.

 Orthognathic Surgery